 Cannabis smoke has been shown to contain, on average, five times more hydrogen cyanide and 20 times more ammonia than tobacco smoke.
 It does have lower levels of polycyclic aromatic hydrocarbons than tobacco smoke, however.
 And, of course, smoking anything means exposure to carcinogens.

 Thankfully, this is likely worse in theory than in practice.
 A longitudinal study published in 2015 followed habitual cannabis smokers for 20 years and found no link between lung cancer and medical marijuana use.

 A 2006 population-based study also found no correlation between cancer rates and cannabis smoking.

 If you’re ready to experience the benefits of smokable marijuana, there are several different products to consider.
 Of course, the timeless joint continues to be a good option.

 Hand pipes of virtually every shape and size are also available.
 Smoking cannabis through a pipe requires no rolling paper or burnable medium of any kind, so it may contain slightly fewer carcinogens than other options.
 Smoking via hand pipe may also result in a smoother, less “harsh” mouthfeel and overall smoking experience.

-Though one of the newest products in the cannabis industry, vaporization devices, commonly known as vape pens, have quickly risen to prominence in recent years.
+Though one of the newest products in the marijuana industry, vaporization devices, commonly known as vape pens, have quickly risen to prominence in recent years.
 Now they stand to eclipse more established types of cannabis products.
 Based on some reports, they already have.